-You can delete the IPX from all Wellfleet router interfaces on which they are currently enabled in two steps.
+You can delete IPX from all Wellfleet router interfaces on which it is currently enabled in two steps.

-To delete the IPX (if it is enabled), begin at the Wellfleet Configuration Manager Window and complete the following steps:
+To delete IPX (if it is enabled), begin at the Wellfleet Configuration Manager Window and complete the following steps:

 1. Select the Protocols/IPX/Delete IPX option.